 - The sanction is too sever (appeal from accused student); or the sanction is too lenient (appeal from complainant);

 An appeal must set forth concisely the grounds for appeal and contain any relevant supporting material.

-A written decision will be rendered by the Dean of Student Wellbeing or Vice President for Student Affairs and emailed and/or mailed to the student.
-The Dean of Student Wellbeing or Vice President for Student Affairs may:
+A written decision will be rendered by the Dean of Student Wellbeing or Vice President for Student Experience and emailed and/or mailed to the student.
+The Dean of Student Wellbeing or Vice President for Student Experience may:

 - Uphold original decision and sanctions